 • E-resources.

 Expert recommended Top 3 Landmarks in Busselton, Western Australia.
-All of our landmarks actually face a rigorous 50-Point Inspection, which includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and cost to the general excellence.
+All of our landmarks actually undergo a rigorous 50-Point Inspection, which includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and price to the general excellence.
+You deserve only the best!

 The Weld Theatre spanned from 1874 to 1881, during which it underwent gradual development and adaptations.
 Dedicated to Governor Frederick Weld, this structure was christened The Weld Hall.
 The Weld Theatre is a single-story brick tower designed in the Victorian Italianate style, featuring a galvanized iron roof.
 Its layout is symmetrical, highlighted by an elongated central wing complemented by a straightforward porch.
 Its historical importance is linked to its association with various organizations, including the Mechanics.
 Over time, it transitioned into serving as a town hall, a meeting venue for the Returned Services League, and subsequently, starting from 1960, as a Repertory Club.